안녕하세요! 토미입니다.

 -는 김에, -(으)ㄴ 김에

-You can use this grammar for mainly verbs.
+You can use this grammar for the main verbs.

-By using this grammar, you can express that you take an opportunity to do one action while another action is happening.
+Using this grammar, you can express that you take an opportunity to do one action while another is happening.

 Additionally, you might have noticed that 김 of 는 김에 is softer in sound.